Hard Knock Life (Ghetto Anthem): Usage in media

 The song was parodied by Mike Myers as his character Dr. Evil in the 2002 movie Austin Powers in Goldmember.

 Comedy rap trio Sudden Death parodied the song on their album Die Laughing (2005), titled "Star Trek Life".

+Sections of the song's chorus were featured as the background music on a montage of temper tantrums thrown by Nikki Grahame, a houseguest on season 7 of Big Brother UK, during her first run on the show.
+The montage was shown to Grahame by then Big Brother UK host Davina McCall during her initial eviction interview on July 14, 2006.